 What is autism?

 Like a learning disability, autism is a lifelong condition.
 Autism is sometimes referred to as a spectrum, or autism spectrum disorder (ASD).
+Autism is not a learning disability, but around half of people with autism may also have a learning disability.

 Let's talk about it